initLogs 3: Learnings From My Experience on How to Learn Programming

 If you’re just starting your journey on learning to program, don’t ask advises from too many people.
 It will not help you.
 Only confuse you more and could slow down your progress.
 People will recommend so many different ways and methods to learn or materials to use.
 So ask a very few people and try those methods and materials and see if it is working for you.
 Remember, the point is to learn and understand what is working for you, not blindly follow someone’s advice.
 It doesn’t matter how successful the person recommending something to you is.
 If it is not working for you just try something else.
 It will save you a world of time and help you not dread learning.

 Another important thing I wanna talk about is the champion’s bias or success bias.
 Champion’s bias or success bias is the inability of a person to understand and think from the point of view of a beginner or novice.
 The champion’s bias happens mainly because a person is more experienced now and forgot how it is to be a beginner.
 This means their recommendations and advises could be from their level of experience meaning it could waste several hours of us beginners.
-This effects you mainly when they recommend study materials or the course materials which will be extremely hard for you to grasp and costs you a lot of time.
-So always keep this in mind when you are talking to an experienced professional because teaching is a lot harder than learning things for yourself.
+This effects you mainly when they recommend study materials or course materials.
+They will be extremely hard for you to grasp and costs you a lot of time.
+So always keep this in mind when you are talking to an experienced professional.
+Teaching is a lot harder than learning things for yourself.
 You can always be a very good programmer and still suck at teaching.

 Use a material / method that works for you